-Coal mining executive Mark Vaile turns down University of Newcastle Vice-Chancellor role - Honi Soit
+Coal mining executive Mark Vaile turns down University of Newcastle Chancellor role - Honi Soit

-Coal mining executive Mark Vaile turns down University of Newcastle Vice-Chancellor role
+Coal mining executive Mark Vaile turns down University of Newcastle Chancellor role

 Vaile’s decision follows a storm of opposition against his appointment.

-Former deputy prime minister and coal mining executive Mark Vaile has quit his position as the next University of Newcastle Vice-Chancellor before his term had commenced.
+Former deputy prime minister and coal mining executive Mark Vaile has quit his position as the next University of Newcastle Chancellor before his term had commenced.

 In a statement released yesterday afternoon, the University confirmed that Vaile had advised of his intention “not to proceed” with the appointment after receiving “feedback from some of the University’s constituents.”